Ragheb Moftah: Institute of Coptic Studies

 In 1955 he was responsible for the Music & Hymn Department at the Institute of Coptic Studies and moved the primary studio he had already made in St. Mary Church.
 He began recording the hymns and all the Church services with Mlm.
 Mikhail's voice and then published in more talented voices on cassette tapes, for a total of 54 tapes.

 St. Basil's mass

-In 1970, he invited the scientist Margaret Toth to co-operate in achieving a transcription of St. Basil's Mass, which Prof. Ernest Newlandsmith had prepared only responses and the first part in each priest (solo) part, The work lasted until everything was accomplished, all the mass with hymns in Musical notation with the Coptic, English and Arabic text.
-In 1992, he offered all his works to the Library of Congress in Washington, D.C. to be kept over generations using the latest technology.
-In 1998 The American University in Cairo published the Music transcription of St. Basil's Mass.
+In 1970, he invited the scientist Margit Toth to collaborate in producing a transcription of St. Basil's Mass, building on a partial edition by Professor Ernest Newlandsmith, who had prepared responses and the first part in each priest's (solo) part.
+He and Margit Toth later worked closely as well with Martha Roy, an ethnomusicologist and lifelong resident of Egypt, who came from a family of American Presbyterian missionaries.
+With these colleagues, Moftah prepared an edition of the mass, accompanied by musical notations and with Coptic, English and Arabic text.
+In 1998 The American University in Cairo published this annotated edition as The Coptic Orthodox Liturgy of St. Basil.

+In 1992, he offered his works to the Library of Congress in Washington, D.C. to be kept over generations using the latest technology.